hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/evm-tool.md

 ## Get the EVM tool

-The Besu EVM tool does not have a standard zip file distribution.
-To use, you need to either build from the source repository or use a pre-published docker image.
+The Besu EVM tool is a part of the standard zip file distribution.
+To use the EVM tool, you can download the standard Besu distributuon on the [releases page](https://github.com/hyperledger/besu/releases).
+You may also build from the source repository or use a pre-published docker image.

 ### Build from source